currinjs/CurrinJS/aio/content/guide/structural-directives.md

 The `NgFor` directive has more features, both required and optional, than the `NgIf` shown in this guide.
 At minimum `NgFor` needs a looping variable (`let hero`) and a list (`heroes`).

-You enable these features in the string assigned to `ngFor`, which you write in Angular's [microsyntax](guide/structural-directives#microsyntax).
+You enable these features in the string assigned to `ngFor`, which you write in Currin's [microsyntax](guide/structural-directives#microsyntax).

 <div class="alert is-helpful">